bucketco/bucket-javascript-sdk/README.md

 [Read the docs](packages/node-sdk/README.md)

-## Bucket CLI
+## Reflag CLI

-CLI to interact with Bucket and generate types
+CLI to interact with Reflag and generate types

 [Read the docs](packages/cli/README.md)

 ## OpenFeature Browser Provider

-Use Bucket with OpenFeature in the browser through the Bucket OpenFeature Browser Provider
+Use Reflag with OpenFeature in the browser through the Reflag OpenFeature Browser Provider

 [Read the docs](packages/openfeature-browser-provider/README.md)

 ## OpenFeature Node.js Provider

-Use the Bucket with OpenFeature on the server in Node.js through the Bucket OpenFeature Node.js Provider
+Use the Reflag with OpenFeature on the server in Node.js through the Reflag OpenFeature Node.js Provider

 [Read the docs](packages/openfeature-node-provider/README.md)